 Who We Are

-The Convergence Partnership is a national funder collaborative that is led by eleven national, statewide, and local foundations and multifunder initiatives: The California Endowment, Chicago Community Trust with Elevated Chicago, Community Foundation for Greater Buffalo, Conrad N. Hilton Foundation, Health Forward Foundation, Foundation for Louisiana, Kansas Health Foundation, The Kresge Foundation, Nemours, Sierra Health Foundation with the San Joaquin Valley Health Fund, and W.K.
+The Convergence Partnership is a national funder collaborative that is led by eleven national, statewide, and local foundations and multifunder initiatives: The California Endowment, Chicago Community Trust, Community Foundation for Greater Buffalo, Conrad N. Hilton Foundation, Elevated Chicago, Health Forward Foundation, Foundation for Louisiana, Kansas Health Foundation, The Kresge Foundation, Sierra Health Foundation, and W.K.
 Kellogg Foundation.
+The Stupski Foundation is a Contributing Member of the Partnership.

 - Champions for racial and health equity;